Peter Bynoe: Business career

 In November 1989, Bynoe and Bertram Lee purchased the Denver Nuggets.
 Lee and Bynoe had worked together in Boston years earlier, and Bynoe thought of Lee as a mentor.
 They had kept in touch, and were involved in several real estate dealings together.
 But the Nuggets deal was problematic from the start.
 In fact, it almost fell through because Lee did not have the resources everyone, Bynoe among them, thought he had.
 Media reports depicted Lee as a wealthy and successful businessman who was a financier with offices in two cities, and formerly part owner of Boston's WNEV-TV.
 But Lee and Bynoe were unable to meet the deadline to purchase the team from then-owner Sidney Shlenker.
 It would later be revealed that Lee had problems raising the needed capital.
 It was Bynoe, with the assistance of David Stern, Jay Pritzker, and Jerrold Wexler, who salvaged the transaction over the course of six months.
 The mainstream media reported that Lee and Bynoe were now the first two blacks to own a major sports team, but several of the black newspapers pointed out that the two men were actually managing general partners rather than owners, because the revised agreement to purchase the team meant they owned only a 37.5% stake in the team.
 Bynoe sold his interest in the franchise in August 1992.
 Communications Satellite Corporation's (COMSAT) Video Enterprises subsidiary put up 62.5% of the $65 million needed to purchase the Nuggets.

 Bynoe was hired in 2008 by Chicago-based Loop Capital Markets LLC.
 Bynoe serves as managing director of Corporate Finance.

 In August 2013, Bynoe left his executive role at Loop Capital Markets LLC to become CEO of Rewards Network, a company controlled by investor Sam Zell that offers loyalty programs for restaurants.

+Bynoe now serves as a senior advisor to DLA Piper, and is the head lawyer for WWE.